 Students registered in the honors course will attend scheduled group meetings with the department honors coordinators.
 Participation in these meetings is mandatory, and a student missing two sessions may be asked to withdraw from the honors program.

-In Econ 495 and 496 the student works one-on-one with his/her thesis supervisor.
+In Econ 495 and 496 the student works one-on-one with their thesis supervisor.
 In the first course the student defines a problem, reviews the relevant literature and develops a methodology for conducting the research.
 The first semester culminates with a formal written proposal.
 This is a report of the first semester’s progress and a description of the analysis to be completed in the second semester.
 The student makes an oral presentation of the proposal to the department in December.
 If the proposal is accepted, the student receives a grade of “A” for Econ 495 and approval to register for Econ 496.
 If the proposal is not accepted, Econ 495 is converted to an independent study, with a grade assigned by the supervising faculty member.

 In the second semester, the student completes the analysis described in the proposal and completes the writing of the thesis.
-At the end of the semester the student defends his/her thesis before a committee, and the defense is open to all members of the College.
+At the end of the semester the student defends their thesis before a committee, and the defense is open to all members of the College.
 The thesis committee consists of the thesis supervisor, another member of the Economics Department, and a faculty member from outside this department.
 The latter two members of the committee are selected by the student in consultation with the thesis supervisor.
 There may be additional committee members if the thesis supervisor considers it appropriate.
 A successful defense of the thesis earns a grade of “A” in Econ 496 and the graduation designation of Honors in Economics.

 The Economics Department requires students writing honors theses in Economics to apply to The National Conference on Undergraduate Research (NCUR) and the Omicron Delta Epsilon (ODE) Conference at Ursinus College and, if accepted, to attend and present their work.
 Both of these conferences are in the spring semester.